-• To date, a total of 492 COVID-19 vaccination clinics have resulted in 49,637 COVID-19 vaccines provided to District residents in vaccination clinics hosted by the CVEC in partnership with the RUHS-Department of Public Health, CV Pharmacy, and Borrego Health.
-In addition, a total of 2,406 doses of the flu vaccine, 62 doses of the RSV vaccine, 21 doses of the shingles vaccine, and 10 doses of the pneumonia vaccine have been provided at CVEC-sponsored COVID-19 vaccination clinics.
+• To date, a total of 489 COVID-19 vaccination clinics have resulted in 49,626 COVID-19 vaccines provided to District residents in vaccination clinics hosted by the CVEC in partnership with the RUHS-Department of Public Health, CV Pharmacy, and Borrego Health.
+In addition, a total of 2,404 doses of the flu vaccine, 62 doses of the RSV vaccine, 21 doses of the shingles vaccine, and 10 doses of the pneumonia vaccine have been provided at CVEC-sponsored COVID-19 vaccination clinics.

-- As the COVID-19 related grants with RUHS-Public Health and US Aging are coming to an end, DHCD staff have developed informational brochures to ensure those community residents who are seeking the COVID-19 vaccine they know where to go. - The COVID-19 Disparities grant with RUHS-Public Health ended on 12/31/24 and the US Aging grant ended on 4/15/24. - The US Aging grant has provided additional resources to increase the capacity of the CVEC partners to provide flu and COVID-19 vaccines to older adults and individuals with special needs.
-US Aging is seeking a no-cost extension for an additional year, which will provide the DHCD with additional time to spend down the remaining grant funds and possibly apply for additional funds to cover internal costs. - A ribbon cutting and open house for the second medical mobile unit and pharmacy office space will be held of Saturday, May 11th from 10am to 12pm at the Las Palmas Medical Plaza.
+- As the COVID-19 related grants with RUHS-Public Health and US Aging are coming to an end, DHCD staff have developed informational brochures to ensure those community residents who are seeking the COVID-19 vaccine they know where to go. - The COVID-19 Disparities grant with RUHS-Public Health ended on 12/31/24 and the US Aging grant will end on 4/15/24. - The US Aging grant has provided additional resources to increase the capacity of the CVEC partners to provide flu and COVID-19 vaccines to older adults and individuals with special needs.
+US Aging is seeking a no-cost extension for an additional year, which will provide the DHCD with additional time to spend down the remaining grant funds and possibly apply for additional funds to cover internal costs.